js0823/trashbot/README.md

 7. Run "roslaunch trashbot_roamer.launch"

 ## Other comments
 - amcl_navigation.launch reports warning about Costmap2DROS transform timeout.
 This looks like time synchronization issue, and it plagues the navigation.
 It seems to be laptop performance issue.
+I fixed this temporarily by increasing the error threshold value to 100.0, but this is not a solution.